parubok/multiline-label/README.md

 # multiline-label

-Java Swing component to display multiline text.
+Java Swing component to display uneditable multiline text.
+Allows to specify preferred wrapping width.

 This project has no dependencies (except JUnit 5, for testing).